M-R-K-Development/wp-orm/README.md

 ##### $query->sort_by(string $property)

-Sort results by the specified property.
-Can also be a MySQL function such as `RAND()`.
+Sort results by the specified property

 ##### $query->order(string $order)